| WWW.ALTAIR32.COM | |

 other front-panel games that were designed for a computer with a physical

+data bus.
 Based on the work that still has to be done, I figure

+that a new release will be made sometime in February.
 04/30/03 - Rodger Smedley made a few minor enhancements to the TCP and scheduler code to greatly reduce the host CPU utilization when using Telnet as the connection method.
 A patch file is available on the Current Code page.
 04/26/03 - OK, we're done!
 Another release of the emulator for all

 to enjoy.
 04/13/03 - I'm getting close to another release of the emulator.